 The National Gallery of Jamaica (NGJ) is the oldest and largest public art museum in the English-speaking Caribbean, established in 1974.
 It was borne out of a need to showcase the excellent talent and beauty of the Jamaican art scene, sending a powerful message to the ex-colonial powers that we too are capable of creating technically sound masterpieces to depict the Jamaican story.
 This art gallery in Downtown Kingston, Jamaica bears a comprehensive collection of early, modern and contemporary local art alongside smaller Caribbean and international holdings.
 A significant number of its collections are on permanent display but there are also frequent temporary exhibitions.

 Let’s talk about the Wickedest City of the West during her glory days, shall we?
-Nowadays, Port Royal is a quiet inconspicuous fishing village located fifteen minutes away from Kingston’s international airport.
+Nowadays, Port Royal is a sleepy fishing village located fifteen minutes away from Kingston’s international airport.
 There are still tourists who believe that Port Royal is a fictional place even after watching Pirates of the Caribbean.
 This article covers the rise and fall of Port Royal, how to plan a visit to the present-day town, the Giddy House and Fort Charles Maritime Museum.
 If you’re staying in another end of the island besides Kingston, consider booking a tour through Get Your Guide (includes transport).